getsentry/sentry-docs/src/collections/_documentation/data-management/event-grouping/grouping-enhancements.md

 matcher-name:expression other-matcher:expression ... action1 action2 ...
 ```

-Here is a practical example to see how this looks like:
+Here is a practical example to see how this looks:

 ```
 family:native function:std::*   -app